-This is the second of three courses offered as part of the West Orange Career and Technical Education (CTE) Supply Chain Management program.
-Students will continue to learn about Supply Chain Management by completing assignments in the Project Based Learning model.
-Course 2 focuses on Material Planning, Insourcing versus Outsourcing, Lean Manufacturing and Distribution.
-Career opportunities are explored.
-Students should also take Supply
+This is the second course in the three-part Supply Chain Management program offered through West Orange High School's Career and Technical Education (CTE) program.
+Building on the foundational knowledge from Course 1, students will deepen their understanding of Supply Chain Management through Project-Based Learning assignments.
+Course 2 focuses on key topics such as Material Planning, Insourcing versus Outsourcing, Lean Manufacturing, and Distribution.
+Students will also explore various career opportunities in the field.

-Chain Management Course 3 to be eligible for the dual-credit opportunity with Rutgers University.
-This course is credited towards the 21st Century Life Careers/Career Technical Education credit requirement for graduation.
+To qualify for the dual-credit opportunity with Rutgers University, students are encouraged to take Supply Chain Management Course 3.

+This course counts toward the 21st Century Life Careers/Career and Technical Education credit requirement for high school graduation.